suitcss/suit/doc/STYLE.md

 ### 3.3.
 Naming

 Naming is hard, but very important.
-It's a crucial part of the process of developing a maintainable code base, and ensuring that you have a relatively scalable interface between your HTML and CSS/JS.
+It's a crucial part of the process of developing a maintainable code base.
+Don't be afraid to rename components.

 * Use clear, thoughtful, and appropriate names for HTML classes.
 The names should be informative both within HTML and CSS files.